PEOPLE & HORSES

 When being with our horses doesn’t feel good anymore, for whatever reason, then there might be the time to look beyond training.
 Let me invite you to leave all preconceived ideas and expectations about horse training behind and to open your heart and mind for your horse.
 Discover your horse, yourself, and your relationship completely new.

 For a while, pause your training and just spend time with your horse.
 With that you will create a safe haven, that will allow your horse to open up and let you know how it feels.
-If strong emotions come up from past experiences you can help your horse to release its trauma, its anxiety, anger, and helplessness and to support its healing process.
+If strong emotions come up from past experiences you can help your horse to release its trauma, anxiety, anger, and helplessness and to support its healing process.

 The next step is to strengthen your relationship even more.
 You will learn about the three levels of communication horses use, which are energy, body, and touch language.
 This will help you to gain clarity on how to best communicate with your horse at eye level, to respond to its needs or strategies, like pushing and pulling and to set boundaries in a peaceful way.
 You will find new ways of being together, that are fun and exciting for both of you.
 You will also understand your horse’s emotions and reactions better and better and be able to predict earlier when it doesn’t feel safe or understood.
-That will allow you to manage new or scary situations before your horse has to show a ‘big’ reaction.
+That will allow you to manage new or challenging situations before your horse has to show a ‘big’ reaction.

 Naturally Becoming You